OfficeDev/open-xml-docs/docs/how-to-delete-comments-by-all-or-a-specific-author-in-a-word-processing-document.md

 --------------------------------------------------------------------------------
 ## How the Code Works
-The following code starts by opening the document, using the <span sdata="cer" target="M:DocumentFormat.OpenXml.Packaging.WordprocessingDocument.Open(System.String,System.Boolean)">**WordprocessingDocument.Open**** method and indicating that the document should be open for read/write access (the final **true** parameter value).
-Next, the code retrieves a reference to the comments part, using the <span sdata="cer" target="P:DocumentFormat.OpenXml.Packaging.MainDocumentPart.WordprocessingCommentsPart">**WordprocessingCommentsPart**** property of the main document part, after having retrieved a reference to the main document part from the <span sdata="cer" target="P:DocumentFormat.OpenXml.Packaging.WordprocessingDocument.MainDocumentPart">**MainDocumentPart**** property of the word processing document.
+The following code starts by opening the document, using the [WordprocessingDocument.Open](https://msdn.microsoft.com/en-us/library/office/documentformat.openxml.packaging.wordprocessingdocument.open.aspx) method and indicating that the document should be open for read/write access (the final **true** parameter value).
+Next, the code retrieves a reference to the comments part, using the [WordprocessingCommentsPart](https://msdn.microsoft.com/en-us/library/office/documentformat.openxml.packaging.maindocumentpart.wordprocessingcommentspart.aspx) property of the main document part, after having retrieved a reference to the main document part from the [MainDocumentPart](https://msdn.microsoft.com/en-us/library/office/documentformat.openxml.packaging.wordprocessingdocument.maindocumentpart.aspx) property of the word processing document.
 If the comments part is missing, there is no point in proceeding, as there cannot be any comments to delete.